d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 ## Distribution Shift

-To begin, we return to the observartional setting, putting aside for now the impacts of our actions on the environment.
+To begin, we return to the observational setting, putting aside for now the impacts of our actions on the environment.
 In the following sections, we take a deeper look